 If a link does not work, please email [email protected] identifying the section.

 If you have suggestions of further works to be added, please complete this form to submit the relevant bibliographic details.
 Where a book is published in more than one country, please list all publishers, as this curriculum will be used globally.
 We are grateful for your help in keeping this list up to date.

 From the Introduction to Bibliographic Resources for the Cape Town Commitment.
-Download the full document using the link below.
+Download or the full document or purchase a print version using the links below.